Starting your First Vegetable Garden

 Planting your seeds in your vegetable garden

-When the time is right, follow the seed packet instructions for any seeds you do not plan to grow indoors, such as root crops, and direct plant seeds into your prepped garden.
+When the time is right, follow the seed packet instructions for any seeds you do not plan to grow indoors.
+These include root crops.
+Direct plant seeds into your prepped garden.
 You can plant them in rows, or hills.
-Be sure to put a labeled marker near the seeds, and record on your calendar the date planted, and the approximate harvest date.
+Be sure to put a labeled marker near the seeds.
+Record on your calendar the date you planted them and the approximate harvest date.

 Transplanting Seedlings

 At the appropriate time, start hardening off your seedlings, about a week before you plan on leaving them outside full-time.
-This involves setting the seedling out for about an hour in the shade the first and second day, about an hour in the sun the third day, and adding about an hour each day in the sun.
+This involves setting the seedling out for about an hour in the shade the first and second day.
+Then, place it about an hour in the sun the third day.
+Add about an hour each day in the sun.
 The seedlings should be in a protected area from any strong winds for the first few days.
 Keep a close eye on the moisture of pots.
 After they are hardened off, they can be set in the ground and well-watered.

 Preventing and Controlling Weeds

 The best way to prevent and control weeds is to mulch around your plants.
 Mulch can be anything from black plastic to cardboard, leaves, hay, or bark.
-If you use plastic, keep in mind it will deteriorate over time, so plan to dispose of it at the end of each growing season.
-Pull weeds as they emerge, but be sure to pull the roots too, or the weeds will get harder to pull.
+If you use plastic, keep in mind it will deteriorate over time.
+Plan to dispose of it at the end of each growing season.
+Pull weeds as they emerge.
+Be sure to pull the roots too.
+Otherwise, the weeds will get harder to pull.
 You can also use a hoe to pull up weed seedlings, but you will need to hand-pull bigger weeds.

 Feed your plants

-When you first plant your seeds and transplants, it is a good idea to put a little compost or dry fertilizer in the hole.
-Dig the hole about 2 inches deeper than needed, add the fertilizer, add 2 inches of dirt, and plant your seeds or plants.
+When you first plant your seeds and transplants, it is a good idea to put a little compost in the hole.
+When you first plant your seeds and transplants.
+It is a good idea to put a little compost in the hole.
+You can also use dry fertilizer.
+Dig the hole about 2 inches deeper than needed.
+Add the fertilizer.
+Add 2 inches of dirt.
+Plant your seeds or plants.
 As time goes on, your plants will benefit from the addition of liquid fertilizer about every 2 to 3 weeks.
-A few weeks into growing, you may want to repeat the soil test to see if there are any deficiencies that have popped up and correct them at that time.
+A few weeks into growing, you may want to repeat the soil test.
+Check to see if there are any deficiencies.
+Correct them at that time.

 Keeping your vegetable garden watered